Skip to Main Content

 Tonmeister-Trained Production Mixers, Sennheiser MKH Heritage & Babelsberg Sound Crews

 Here is how this works in practice.
 Each team is built around a production mixer (cart + bag) plus 1st boom + 2nd boom + sound utility.
-This includes sennheiser Hannover-built MKH 416 + MKH 50 + MKH 8050 as default first-choice mics.
-Wireless rigs run Sennheiser EW-DX + Digital 6000 + SK 6000 with DPA 6060 / 4060 + Sanken COS-11D + Schoeps CMIT 5U + CMC641 capsules (Schoeps Karlsruhe is one of Europe's top high-end mic manufacturers), all frequency-coordinated against Bundesnetzagentur (BNetzA) temporary licenses for Berlin + Munich + Hamburg + Frankfurt + Köln dense RF environments.
+This has sennheiser Hannover-built MKH 416 + MKH 50 + MKH 8050 as default first-choice mics.
+Wireless rigs run Sennheiser EW-DX + Digital 6000 + SK 6000 with DPA 6060 / 4060 + Sanken COS-11D + Schoeps CMIT 5U + CMC641 capsules (Schoeps Karlsruhe is one of Europe's top high-end mic manufacturers), all frequency-coordinated against Bundesnetzagentur (BNetzA) short-term licenses for Berlin + Munich + Hamburg + Frankfurt + Köln dense RF environments.

 Here is the breakdown.
-Our recordists hold KSK (Künstlersozialkasse) freelance registration, operate under BG ETEM + VBG film-crew safety governance, and deliver bilingual Hochdeutsch + English + dialect coverage across Bayerisch, Schwäbisch, Plattdeutsch, Sächsisch plus Turkish for the 3M+ Turkish-German community.
+Our recordists hold KSK (Künstlersozialkasse) freelance sign-ups, operate under BG ETEM + VBG film-crew safety governance, and deliver bilingual Hochdeutsch + English + dialect coverage across Bayerisch, Schwäbisch, Plattdeutsch, Sächsisch plus Turkish for the 3M+ Turkish-German community.
 Cross-border supplements arrive same-week from London + Vienna under EU Schengen free movement via Frankfurt FRA + Munich MUC + Berlin BER cargo corridors.

 FAQ